What Is Handjober?

 Is pain or discomfort normal during handjober?

-Should I be worried about hygiene with handjober?
+Should I worry about hygiene with handjober?

 Can handjober become addictive or interfere with relationships?